Skip to content

 Example of a Final Commercial Quote

-Job: 12 head shots plus 10 environmental shots at law firm 14 miles from the Photographer’s Studio.
-Intended use of images is for website and print use.
+Job: 12 head shots plus 10 environmental shots at a law firm 14 miles from the Photographer’s Studio.
+The intended use of images is for website and print use.
 Standard processing for the high-resolution files that will be delivered electronically via download.
-Time for shoot will not exceed two hours.
-If exceeds the two hour mark, a $250 fee per hour will be invoiced.
+The time for the shoot will not exceed two hours.
+If it exceeds the two-hour mark, a $250 fee per hour will be invoiced.

 Creative Fee: $500